Homeowner association: Restrictions

 HOAs have been criticized for having excessively restrictive rules and regulations on how homeowners may conduct themselves and use their property.

-Some of the restrictions commonly put into place by HOAs are limiting the length of grass, number of cars on a property, what animals you can have on your property, the maximum volume for playing music at certain times of day, what signs you can display on your property, and what plants you can plant.
+Some of the restrictions commonly put into place by HOAs are limiting the length of grass, number of cars on a property, what animals an owner may have on their property, the maximum volume for playing music at certain times of day, what signs may be displayed on their property, and what plants can be planted.

 Homeowners have challenged political speech restrictions in associations that federal or state constitutional guarantees as rights, claiming that certain private associations are de facto municipal governments and should therefore be subject to the same legal restrictions.

 In 2002, the 11th Circuit Court of Appeals, in Loren v.
 Sasser, declined to extend Shelley beyond racial discrimination and disallowed a challenge to an association's prohibition of "for sale" signs.
 In Loren, the court ruled that outside the racial covenant context, it would not view judicial enforcement of a private contract as state action, but as private action, and accordingly would disallow any First Amendment relief.

 In the Twin Rivers case, a group of homeowners collectively called The Committee for a Better Twin Rivers sued the association, for a mandatory injunction permitting homeowners to post political signs and strike down the political signage restrictions by the association as unconstitutional.
 The appeals court held the restrictions on political signs unconstitutional and void, but the appeals court was reversed when the New Jersey Supreme Court overturned the appellate court's decision in 2007 and reinstated the decision of the trial court.